borgbackup/borg/docs/faq.rst

 will often be the same and already stored in the repo (except in the above mentioned rare condition), it will just re-use them as usual and not store new data chunks.

+If you want to avoid unnecessary chunking, just create or touch a small or empty file in your backup source file set (so that one has the latest mtime, not your 50GB VM disk image) and, if you do snapshots, do the snapshot after that.

 Since only the files cache is used in the display of files status, those files are reported as being added when, really, chunks are